AristurtleDev/building-2d-games-with-monogame/documentation/04-working-with-textures.md

 Clicking this icon will open the MGCB Editor with the *Content.mgcb* file in the current project loaded.

 > [!NOTE]
 > If you did not install the *MonoGame for VSCode* extension or prefer to not use it, you can use the CLI commands to open the MGCB Editor instead.
-Do do this:
+To do this:
 >
 > 1. Open the terminal in VSCode pressing `` CTRL+` ``or choosing *View > Terminal* from the top menu
 > 2. If the terminal directory is not in the project root directory (the one with the .csproj file), then use the `cd` command to navigate to that directory.